jadedocelot/Bin2rong/python/biology/DNA/DNA.md

         * Cytonine (C)
         * Guanine (G)
 * Adenine(A) pairs with Thymine(T) in the DOUBLE HELIX, and Cytosine(C), which pairs with guanine (G)

+# Nucleotides
+- DNA and RNA are composed nucleotides that are linked to one another in a chain by chemical bonds called ESTER BONDS, between the sugar base of 1 nucleotide and the phosphate group of the adjacent nucloetide.
+The sugar is the 3' end

+# Phosphate Backbone
 * The structural framwork of a nucleic acids, including DNA and RNA is consists of sugar phosphate.
 This backbone is composed of alternating sugar and phosphate groups, and defines the directionality of the molecule.

+# Ester Bond
+- Esters are formed by linking 2 hyrogencarbon groups together with an oxygen atom, or by linking phosphate or nitrogen to a hydrocarbon group with and oxygen atom.
+- Trigley ceride lipids are composed of 3 ester linkages and are extremely important biological molecule

 - Transcriptions: When a protein needs to be made, the gene that makes it must be ACTIVATED.
 This process is called TRANSCRIPTION.